 Yemeni special forces, considered pro-Houthi and loyal to former President Ali Abdullah Saleh, arrived in Aden on Thursday in an attempt “to secure the city,” a Saudi official with knowledge of the situation told CNN.

 “I can now confirm that it is not Saudi special forces who have landed but Yemeni special forces loyal to Saleh who landed by small boat.
 They are few in number and have made their way to the old parliament building,” the intelligence official said.

-U.S. Navy warships, meanwhile, were patrolling off Yemen in search of suspicious shipping in the region, in particular any weapons shipments from Iran to the Houthi rebels they are supporting in Yemen, a U.S. defense official told CNN.
+U.S. Navy warships were patrolling off Yemen in search of suspicious shipping in the region, in particular any weapons shipments from Iran to the Houthi rebels they are supporting in Yemen, a U.S. defense official told CNN on Thursday.

-The Navy on Wednesday came across a Panamanian-registered cargo ship that had left an Iranian port, the official said.
-Based on the route of the ship from Iran to Yemen, the Navy declared it a "vessel of interest" and requested permission from the captain to search it.
+The Navy this week came across a Panamanian-registered cargo ship that had left an Iranian port, the official said.
+Based on the route of the ship from Iran to Yemen, the Navy declared it a “vessel of interest” and requested permission from the captain to search it.